djha-skin/cliff/README.md

 # Command Line Interface Functional Framework

-Do you want to have your app look at config files, the environment, and command line to get your app's options, but don't want to have to actually _code_ any of that stuff?
-Feel bogged down by write the same old I/O code for every app?
+Do you want to have your Common Lisp app look at config files, the environment, and command line to get your app's options, but don't want to have to actually _code_ any of that stuff?
+Feel bogged down by writing the same old I/O code for every app?

 Then CLIFF is for you!